FoodWIse Programming

 - Show Me Nutrition Grade 5

-- Lessons can be done in 60-minute or 45-minute sessions.
+- Lessons can be done in 45 or 60-minute sessions.
 Series of 6 sessions.

 - Lessons include a tasting activity in 5 of 6 sessions.